 Street art in Barcelona, expression and urban culture made art

-When talking about Spanish culture, Barcelona is the first city that comes to mind.
-Barcelona contains thousands of forms of culture, one of them being art.
-Not only that which is exhibited in museums or galleries, but also in its streets.
-Street art?
-Yes, street art in Barcelona.
+When talking about Catalunya culture, Barcelona is the first city that comes to our mind, as you can find a lot of famous artists in Barcelona.
+Also, this city contains thousands of forms of culture, one of them being art.
+It has a lot of great museums and art galleries, but you could also find art in its streets.
+Yes, streets in Barcelona are full of art and it is a lot of fun to explore it.

-Just like architectural, musical, theatrical, poetic art,… this mode of expression is also very important in the Spanish city.
-Street art in Barcelona is a whole form of artistic expression, Mural del Beso being the most emblematic one .
-It takes place in its streets, which are large canvases that reflect many social and cultural meanings.
+Just like architectural, musical, theatrical and poetic art, street art is also a mode of expression and it is very important in Spain.
+Street art in Barcelona is a whole form of artistic expression, Mural del Beso being the most emblematic one, you can find it in Gothic Quarter.
+Street art and graffiti takes place in its streets, which are large canvases that reflect many social and cultural meanings.
+Also, if you are wondering around on the streets of Barcelona, graffiti is another art form that you will notice.

-Urban art in Barcelona has evolved enormously since its beginnings, which can be seen by the artistic techniques in the works.
-If you are a lover of art in all its expressions, we invite you to take a walk through the streets of Barcelona and get to know the best street art.
+Urban art in Barcelona has evolved enormously since its beginnings.
+You can notice it while you are discovering various works by different artist.
+For example, you can notice that different techniques have been used.
+If you are a lover of art in all its expressions, we invite you to take a walk through the streets of Barcelona and get to know the best street art!

 Barcelona breathes art everywhere, and its street artists leave their mark in every corner.
 The canvases in this city are endless, from white walls to shop doors, they are an excellent place to leave art.